Python packages and their managers: Ubuntu APT, yum, easy_install, pip, virtualenv, conda

 /home/christopher/.local/lib/python2.7/site-packages/numpy

-means Numpy has been installed with pip install --user
+means Numpy has been installed with pip install --user, even in the case if conda is installed on the system

 .